 Figure 1.
 Example of 28nm FIT Rate Calculation: The XRE tool takes into consideration the reliability device physics, along with the appropriate models and customer profiles to calculate an accurate FIT rate.

 Ionizing radiation is capable of inducing undesired effects in most silicon devices.
-A single event upset (SEU), is an unintentional change of state caused by ionizing radiation in any integrated circuit, including ASIC, ASSP, FPGA, memory, logic, and mixed-signal devices.
+A single event upset (SEU), is an unintentional change of state caused by ionizing radiation in any integrated circuit, including ASIC, ASSP, memory, logic, and mixed-signal devices.

 Xilinx devices are designed to have an inherently low susceptibility to SEUs.
 Although SEUs are extremely rare and fully recoverable in Xilinx devices, Xilinx understands the need for the utmost in system reliability and availability, and that managing SEUs requires far more than simply estimating SEU Failures-In-Time (FIT).
 To that end, Xilinx provides system designers a comprehensive solution for SEU mitigation.

 The foundation of reliability and availability is the silicon.
 Through continued innovation in circuit design and layout techniques, Xilinx has lowered the intrinsic SEU FIT of the silicon with each new generation, enabling most application deployments without any additional SEU mitigation.
 In addition, should an SEU occur, Xilinx provides rapid embedded error detection and correction that can restore the device state, such that the majority of SEUs will not result in system interruption.

 To maximize the integrity of designs in Xilinx devices, Xilinx offers industry-leading resilience to SEUs through more than 40 techniques spanning process, layout, circuit, and device architecture.
 Compared to 7 Series devices, Versal devices achieve more than 2 orders of magnitude reduction in SEU FIT.